codelabspro/engine-guides/Twitterus/Footer.md

 The buttons above will have either an `'on'` or `'off'` CSS class added to them.
 In the `index.html` file, these two CSS classes are already styled to make our buttons appear like they are either clicked or not.
 To toggle between these two classes, let's add the following methods to the `NavButton` class.

-    // apply the on class
+    // Apply the on class
     NavButton.prototype.on = function on () {
         this.el.removeClass('off').addClass('on');
     };

-    // apply the off class
+    // Apply the off class
     NavButton.prototype.off = function off () {
         this.el.removeClass('on').addClass('off');
     };